Bridge funding in infrastructure law on the way to states - NewsBreak

 Nearly one-third of the bridge funding, $12.5 billion, will go toward repairing and replacing “the most economically significant bridges in the country,” Biden said — specifying the Ohio-Kentucky, Oregon-Washington and Minnesota-Wisconsin bridges.

-The post Bridge funding in infrastructure law on the way to states appeared first on Idaho Capital Sun .
+The post Bridge funding in infrastructure law on the way to states appeared first on New Jersey Monitor .